BoaN235/hephaestus-3D-printer/LOG.md

 Description:
-- Researched how 3d printers work
+- Researched how 3d printers work (I am tired of writing this just asume I am doing this for the entire project - Day 5)
-- Worked On rails
+- Worked On rails (Very Descriptive - Day 5)